B0Ja/PythonCookCodes/README.md

 4. Kaprekar's constant
 5. Collatz Conjecture & 3n+1
 6. Riemnann Hypothesis - Zeta and Zero plots of RH in imaginary numberspace

+7. Most of the Python 2*, converted / adapted to Python 3*